dbgarlisch/tcl-Param/docs/API.md

 `val` - The value being assigned.

 ## Range Error Commands
-When an assignment violates a parameter's range, a series of commands are attempted.
+When an assignment violates a parameter's range, a series of commands are attempted in turn.
 * The `Param` command set by [::Param setRangeErrorCmd](#param-setrangeerrorcmd)
 * The `typedef` command set by [::Param::TYPEDEF setRangeErrorCmd](#typedef-setrangeerrorcmd)
 * The `Param` object command set by [$obj setRangeErrorCmd](#obj-setrangeerrorcmd)

+The command is invoked as `[{*}$cmd $obj valueVarName]`.
+The `cmd` is usually a proc name followed by zero or more fixed arguments.
+The `$obj` and `valueVarName` arguments are always last.

+where,

+`$obj` - The parameter object, returned from [Param new](#param-new), that was assigned the invalid value.

+`valueVarName` - The name of variable containing the invalid value.
+Use `upvar` to gain read/write access to this var.

+A command should return 1 to stop the command sequence.
+It should return 0 to continue the command sequence.

 ## Usage Examples